cnobile2012/dcolumn/README.md

  5. The models need to subclass the `CollectionBase` object from dcolumn.
-The model manager needs to subclass `StatusModelManagerMixin` and also needs to impliment a method named `dynamic_column`.
+The model manager needs to subclass `StatusModelManagerMixin` and also needs to implement a method named `dynamic_column`.
 See the example code

  6. Any forms used with a dynamic column model will need to subclass `CollectionFormMixin`.
 You do not need to subclass `forms.ModelForm`, this